rubymonsters/ruby-for-beginners/source/16-exercises/09-email.md

 Subject: Homework this week
 ```

+## Exercise 9.2

-Once you have this class, change it so that the `initialize` method now takes
+Once you have this class, copy your file to `09-2_email.rb`.

+Change your class so that the `initialize` method now takes a `subject` string,
-a `subject` string, and a `headers` hash.
-This is then more in line with how
+and a `headers` hash.
+This is then more in line with how actual emails are
-actual emails are stored in the real world: the values `date` and `from` are
+stored in the real world: the values `date` and `from` are stored on a hash,
-stored on a hash, which is called the "email headers".
+which is called the "email headers".

 Doing so, in the code above the only line you should change is the one that
 instantiates the email object, which should now read: